A cute robot and robot dog explore lunar terrain

 Pastoral Woodwind instruments, strings, compound meter, slow-to-moderate tempo, drones, simple/folk-like melodies and harmonies The Legend of Zelda: Wind Waker, “Korok Festival” (2003)

-Wonder Triadic but highly chromatic harmony, frequent modulations, unstable sense of tonic, major chords, lydian ♯4 Wall-E, The “Axiom” (2008)
+Wonder Triadic but highly chromatic harmony, frequent modulations, unstable sense of tonic, major chords, lydian ♯4 Universal Studios opening fanfare (1990–1997)

 Mystic/Magic/Gothic celeste, female vocals, recorder, minor mode, chromaticism Main theme from Edward Scissorhands (1990)